Guitarist

 Bringing together compatriot saxophonist Dave Edge and the formidable young rhythm section of Danish drummer Emil Norman and Norwegian double bassist Andreas Svabø, this all-Oslo-based quartet establishes a conduit between British and Scandinavian musicians for expressing their shared love of the American modern jazz tradition against a contemporary northern European backdrop.

-Paying tribute to this iconic album - played in its entirety - alongside gems from Rollins’ following album ‘What’s New’, their debut project tours UK in 2025 (the year the saxophone colossus himself turns 95).
+Paying tribute to this iconic album - played in its entirety - alongside gems from Rollins’ following album ‘What’s New’, their debut project toured the UK in 2025 (the same year the saxophone colossus himself turned 95).

 The Easy Rollers

-Whether in their widely acclaimed, lingo-slinging, all-singing-and-dancing cabaret show or delighting festival audiences with their enormous repertoire and own songwriting, The Easy Rollers are a septet who embody the famed spirit and consummate virtuosity of today's booming British jazz scene and bring it straight back to the source: 1920s and '30s Harlem, Kansas City and New Orleans.
+Delighting audiences with their enormous repertoire of own songwriting and arrangements, The Easy Rollers are a septet - fronted by time-machine of a voice, Dani Sicari - who embody the famed spirit and consummate virtuosity of today's booming British jazz scene and bring it straight back to the music's roots in 1920s and '30s Harlem, Kansas City and New Orleans.

 Artephis

-From 2015-20, James and Aaron Wood (trumpet) co-led Artephis, a contemporary jazz/rock-influenced quintet based in Manchester, comprising some of the North's most creatively diverse young musicians.
+From 2015-20, James and Aaron Wood (trumpet) co-led Artephis, a contemporary jazz/rock-influenced quintet based in Manchester, comprising some of northern England's most creatively diverse young musicians.

 In 2020, they released singles 'Glow'/'Treading Water' as well as 'Artephis with The Untold Orchestra', following their debut album 'All Change No Change' in 2017.
 Aired on BBC Radio 3 and on Radio 2 by Jamie Cullum, who called it a “brilliant new release that got my ears bouncing” and chose track 'Feroz' as his BBC Introducing highlight of the year, the album was awarded the Sir John Manduell Prize.